Coronavirus Outbreak: More Than 170 Staffers At 3 New Jersey Hospitals Test Positive

 Thirty workers at University Hospital in Newark are out due to COVID-19.

-“Hospital workers are going to get COVID-19, not only from their exposure to COVID at work, which is certainly possible, but also in the community.
-The fact is the cases are surging significantly, and we keep breaking records here in New Jersey for daily cases,” president and CEO Dr. Shereef Elnahal said.
+“Hospital workers are going to get COVID-19, not only from their exposure to COVID at work, which is certainly possible, but also in the community,” president and CEO Dr. Shereef Elnahal said.

 In addition, 40 health care providers at Palisades Medical Center in North Bergen have tested positive.